ozkar99/tools/README.md

 rails db:create
 rails db:migrate
 ```
+### deployment

+deployment is handled trough travis-ci, but you can also do it manually with:

 #### docker deploy:
 I have in place 2 `docker-compose` files one for building image: `docker-compose.yml` and another that pulls a ref (commit or latest) from docker hub: `docker-compose-registry.yml`, the registry file expects a `REF` environment variable or else it will fail.